Organocopper chemistry: Structure and bonding

-Organocopper compounds are diverse in structure and reactivity, but almost all are based on copper with anoxidation state of +1, sometimes denoted Cu(I) or Cu+.
+Organocopper compounds are diverse in structure and reactivity, but almost all are based on copper with an oxidation state of +1, sometimes denoted Cu(I) or Cu+.
 With 10 electrons in its valence shell, the bonding behavior of Cu(I) is similar to Ni(0), but owing to its higher oxidation state, it engages in less pi-backbonding.
-Organic derivatives of copper's higher oxidation states +2 and +3 are sometimes encountered as reaction intermediates, but rarely isolated or even observed.
+Organic derivatives of copper's higher oxidation states of +2 and +3 are sometimes encountered as reaction intermediates, but rarely isolated or even observed.

 Organocopper compounds form complexes with a variety of soft ligands such as alkylphosphines (R3P), thioethers (R2S), and cyanide (CN−).

 Due to the spherical electronic shell of Cu+, copper(I) complexes have symmetrical structures - either linear, trigonal planar or tetrahedral, depending on the number of ligands.

 Simple complexes with CO, alkene, and Cp ligands

 Copper(I) salts have long been known to bind CO, albeit weakly.
-A representative complex is CuCl(CO), which is polymeric.
-In contrast to classical metal carbonyls, pi-backbonding is not strong in these compounds.
+A representative complex is the polymeric carbonylcopper(I) chloride CuCl(CO).
+Unlike classical metal carbonyls, these compounds exhibit little π backbonding.

 Alkenes bind to copper(I), although again generally weakly.
-The binding of ethylene to Cu in proteins is of broad significance in plant biology so much so that ethylene is classified as a plant hormone.
-Its presence, detected by the Cu-protein, affects ripening and many other developments.
+Dewar-Chatt-Duncanson backbonding between Cu+ and alkenes is a consequence of electron correlation, and so invisible to Hartree-Fock simulation.
+The binding of ethylene to Cu in proteins has a broad significance in plant biology so much so that ethylene is classified as a plant hormone.
+Its presence, detected by the Cu-protein, affects fruit ripening and many other developments.